mmastrac/nanojson/README.md

   * Minimal number of source lines: parser is under 500 lines, emitter is barely more than 300
   * Apache licensed
   * Well-documented
+  * Well-tested (passes more than 100 tests, including those from YUI and json.org)

 ## Parsing example